-The New York Fed model forecasts are obtained using data released through 2020Q1, augmented for 2020Q2 with the New York Fed staff forecasts (as of May 14) for real GDP growth and core PCE inflation, and the yields on 10-year Treasuries and Baa corporate bonds based on 2020Q2 averages up to May 14.
-Moreover, the forecast is conditional on federal funds rate expectations derived from OIS data through 2021Q4.
+The New York Fed model forecasts are obtained using data released through 2020Q2, augmented for 2020Q3 with the August Philadelphia Fed Survey of Professional Forecasters (SPF) median forecasts for real GDP growth and core PCE inflation (adjusted for the difference between the Blue Chip and SPF GDP deflator inflation forecasts, since the former incorporates the information in the August CPI release), the August consensus Financial Blue Chip forecasts for the GDP deflator, and the yields on 10-year Treasuries and Baa corporate bonds based on 2020Q3 averages up to August 27.1 Moreover, the forecast is conditional on federal funds rate expectations derived from OIS data through 2021Q4.

-The model was changed in order to address the implications of the COVID-19 shock.
-Most of the exogenous processes in the model are estimated to be persistent, reflecting the persistence of macroeconomic time series.
-The COVID-19 shock is likely to be different than standard business cycle shocks, in that some of its effects on economic activity, such as the shutdown of businesses, are temporary.
-The model was therefore augmented with a number of both demand and supply shocks that are purely transitory and hit the economy in 2020Q1, Q2, and also potentially Q3.
+As mentioned in the June memo, the model was changed in order to address the implications of the COVID-19 shock.
+In particular, the model was augmented with a number of both demand and supply shocks that are purely transitory and hit the economy in 2020Q1, Q2, and Q3, in order to capture the partly temporary nature of the COVID-19 shock.
 The demand shocks are so-called discount rate shocks that affect intertemporal consumption decisions, while the supply shocks are both productivity shocks and labor supply shifters.
 The standard deviations of these transitory shocks are drawn from a relatively uninformative prior distribution, allowing for uncertainty in the interpretation of the shutdown as a supply- or demand-driven phenomenon.